 The Catholic Campaign for Human Development is the domestic anti-poverty, social justice program of the U.S. Catholic bishops.
-Its mission is to address the root causes of poverty in America through promotion and support of community-controlled, self-help organizations and through transformative justice education.
+Its mission is to address the root causes of poverty in America through the promotion and support of community-controlled, self-help organizations, and through transformative justice education.

 Projects must benefit a poverty group, with at least 50 percent of those benefiting from the project coming from the low-income community.

 Members of the poverty group must have a dominant voice in the project.

 CCHD-funded projects must conform to the moral teachings of the Catholic Church.